Caroline Dubois (boxer): Professional career

-In February 2022, Dubois won her first professional bout against Vaida Masiokaite by a points decision.
+Dubois made her professional debut at Motorpoint Arena Cardiff in Cardiff, defeating Vaida Masiokaite on points over six rounds.

-In March 2022, Dubois had a first-round stoppage victory (49 seconds) over Martina Horgasz at Wembley Arena.

-In December 2022 she beat her opponent, Rodriguez, by TKO at the 1st minute of the 1st round.

-On September 30, 2023 in London, England Dubois defeated former WBA bantamweight title challenger Magali Rodriguez by unanimous decision and took the IBO lightweight belt.
+In her eighth pro-fight, she defeated Magali Rodriguez by unanimous decision to claim the IBO lightweight title at York Hall in London on 30 September 2023.

+Dubois made a successful first defense of her title with a unanimous decision win over Miranda Reyes at Wembley Arena in London on 3 February 2024.

-In July 2024, it was announced Dubois had signed a long-term promotional deal with Boxxer and would fight Maira Moneo for the interim WBC women's lightweight world title at Oakwell Stadium in Barnsley on 3 August that year.
+In July 2024, it was announced Dubois had signed a long-term promotional deal with Boxxer and would fight Maira Moneo for the interim WBC female lightweight world title at Oakwell Stadium in Barnsley on 3 August that year.
 She won by unanimous decision with the ringside judges scoring the fight 100–90, 100–89 and 99–90.

 On 11 December 2024, Dubois was upgraded to full WBC female lightweight champion after Katie Taylor vacated the title.

 Dubois defended her titles against Jessica Camara at Park Community Arena in Sheffield on 11 January 2025.
 The fight ended in a technical draw at the start of round three on the orders of the ringside doctor after Camara suffered a cut to her left eye caused by an accidental clash of heads.

+Having vacated the IBO title, she retained her WBC championship thanks to a majority decision win over Bo Mi Re Shin at the Royal Albert Hall in London on 7 March 2025.
+Two judges scorecards read 98–92 and 98–93 in her favour, while the third had the fight as a 95–95 draw.

+On 9 December 2025, it was announced that Dubois had signed with Most Valuable Promotions and would defend her title against Camilla Panatta at Kaseya Center in Miami, Florida, USA, as part of the undercard of the Jake Paul vs. Anthony Joshua fight on 19 December.
+She knocked Panatta to the canvas in the sixth round and went on to win the fight by unanimous decision.

+Holding the WBC lightweight title, Dubois faced WBO champion Terri Harper in a unification fight at Olympia in London on 5 April 2026.
+She won by unanimous decision.

+On 29 August 2026, Dubois successfully defended her titles with a unanimous decision win over the previously unbeaten Amelia Moore at The O2 Arena in London.